-In order to do so effectively, we’ve had to put together standardized operating procedures that enable us to start things off with each one of our new clients as seamlessly as possible.
-The first 30 days are key to our success.
+In order to serve our clients effectively, we’ve had to put together standardized operating procedures that enable us to start things off with each one of our new clients as seamlessly as possible before we create your internet marketing strategy.
+The first 30 days are key to our success with clients.

 Because internet marketing involves a hefty amount of detailed-oriented work, having no process can often feel overwhelming, or very abstract — like a Douglas Adams novel.

 If you have partnered with a marketing company in the past or personally studied it on your own, you’ll quickly find every inbound marketing company does things a bit differently.